 - Support public health expenditures, by funding COVID-19 mitigation efforts, medical expenses, behavioral healthcare, and certain public health and safety staff;

 - Address negative economic impacts caused by the public health emergency, including economic harms to workers, households, small businesses, impacted industries, and the public sector;

 - Replace lost public sector revenue, using this funding to provide government services to the extent of the reduction in revenue experienced due to the pandemic;

 - Provide premium pay for essential workers, offering additional support to those who have borne and will bear the greatest health risks because of their service in critical infrastructure sectors; and,

-For an overview of the ARP program including an expanded use of eligible uses, see the fact sheet released by the U.S. Department of the Treasury.
+For an overview of the ARP program including an expanded use of eligible uses, please see below the ARP SLFRF Final Rule Overview released by the U.S. Department of the Treasury.

 For more information, please contact firstname.lastname@example.org.